-The conservation movement in America must understand change-the ever widening rush of these new waters-and that is what has expanded our movement from the dreams of a few idealists to a great national crusade and that is what makes it uniquely an American revolution, for we are leading a movement still unique in our national experience.

-Conservation as we know it is an American phenomenon, born of social reform, weaned by a dynamic national spirit and shocked to its maturity by a recognition that we, the people, have defiled a bountiful and beautiful land.
-Conservationists are trying to demonstrate that free people can act in their own behalf, voluntarily, willfully, and can dedicate their lands not to the profit of the few but to the good of the many-and this is the principle-the good of the many-the greatest good for the greatest number-that I want to reaffirm today.
+This is what expanded it from the dreams of a few idealists to a national crusade.
+This is what makes it uniquely a revolution.
+For we are leading a movement still unique in our national experience.
+Conservation as we know it is an American phenomenon--born of social reform, weaned by a dynamic national spirit, shocked to maturity by recognition that we had defiled a bountiful land Conservationists are trying to demonstrate that free people can act in their own behalf, can dedicate their lands not to the profit of the few but the good of the many.

-Oh, but how slow and agonizing has been the establishment of this principle; how frustrating it has been to see private empires built on public lands; how hard to watch resources exploited to the point of depletion and how heartbreaking it has been to witness the assault on our wildlife and the withering of our land's natural beauty, and how painful, oh, how painful, the il-lusion that the land was limitless and its products inexhaustible.
-Sometimes, friends, we have acted like gluttons-Sometimes, my -just devouring all that which God created.
-But then, how thankful-how thankful we must be that the land was not easily pauperized, it didn't give up, and how grateful for the cour-age and the vision of those early conservation pioneers, because it was they who made possible the great progress that we're making today.

-Now, these valiant pioneers reminded us that a nation stands or falls on the firmness of its resource base, and we meet today to strengthen that base; they warned that a peoples' spirit and its will to greatness can be sapped by a barren land and we meet here today to perpetuate that spirit.
-There is, my dear fellow Americans, something spiritual about conservation effort and dedication to conservation because a true conservationist is a steward of the Lord he truly protects that which God has created.
-That's why I have always felt that the conservation movement extended far beyond the commonplace of politics, far beyond even economics; it is a communion of the soul, it is a unity of the spirit.
+This is the principle I want to reaffirm today But how slow and agonizing has been the establishment of this principle.
+How frustrating it has been to see private empires built on public lands; how hard to watch resources exploited to the point of depletion; how heartbreaking to witness the assault on our wildlife and the withering of our land's natural beauty; how painful the illusion that the land was limitless and its products inexhaustible. / But how thankful we must be, on the other hand, that the land was not easily pauperized; and how grateful for the courage and vision of the conservation pioneers.
+It was they who made possible the great progress we're making today.
+Hus Valuent Pioners reminded us that a nation stands or falls on the firmness of its resource base; we meet today to strengthen that base.
+They warned that a people's spirit, and its will to greatness, can be sapped by a barren land; and we meet here today to perpetuate that spirit.